 - Explain that, in today's lesson, the class is going to learn about the importance of reading and following all of the instructions found on the Drug Facts label of OTC medicines.

 - Organize the class into groups of five or six students and give one medicine container to each group.
 Distribute Student Worksheet 2.

-- Explain that directions and label information for OTC medicines are found on Drug Facts Labels, which appear on OTC medicines by law.
+- Explain that directions and label information for OTC medicines are found on Drug Facts labels, which appear on OTC medicines per FDA regulation.

-- As they move through this lesson students will learn that there are other sections (active ingredients, warnings, directions, other information, inactive ingredients, and questions or comments) that provide us with information needed to use medicine responsibly.
+- As they move through this lesson, students will learn that all sections (Active Ingredients, Warnings, Uses, Other Information, Directions, Inactive Ingredients, and Questions or Comments) provide us with information needed to use medicine responsibly.

-- Explain to students that when medicines are not used properly, there can be very real consequences.
+- Explain to students that when medicines are not used properly, real consequences including serious harm may result.
 Reinforce the importance of never taking medicine without the supervision of a parent or trusted adult.
+Consequences can include:

 • Allergic reactions to ingredients

 • Medicines can be harmful if you take too much and may not be effective if you do not take the proper dose.